J.R.R. Tolkien

 Tolkien's book, Unfinished Tales of Númenor and Middle-Earth won the Mythopoeic Award, Fantasy Award, in 1981.

 J.R.R.
 Tolkien books have also been nominated for multiple awards, The Book of Lost Tales, Part One was nominated for the Mythopoeic Award, Fantasy Award, in 1985.
 Tales from the Perilous Realm was nominated for the Audie Award, Best Audio Drama, in 2009.
+The Fellowship of the Ring was nominated for the British Book Awards, Fiction Audiobook of the Year, in 2022.

 J.R.R.
 Tolkien: Lists & Other Mentions